 It is strongly recommended that a meeting be convened if one or more of the following circumstances apply:

 - a student and/or their relevant person requests a meeting

 - a student has a disability, is Aboriginal or Torres Strait Islander or is in out-of-home care

 - there have been three or more suspensions in the school year

 - the student has been suspended for the maximum five consecutive days.

 In all cases of suspension, it is important to consider the student's transition back into school and any disruption to their learning.
-In some cases, the student may require additional educational or other supports to help manage any underlying behavioural issues.
+In many cases, the student will require additional educational or other supports to help address the reasons for the incident and/or any underlying behavioural issues.